AG Sessions recuses himself from probe of Russian election interference

 "In retrospect, I should have slowed down and said, 'But I did meet with one Russian official a couple times, that would be the ambassador'," he told reporters, adding that he intends to write the Judiciary Committee to explain his testimony.

+Hillary Clinton and her campaign, however, kept their distance from Kislyak, two senior Clinton officials told NBC News.
+Neither the candidate nor anybody from her team met or spoke with the Russian diplomat, they said.

+Related: Meet the Shadowy Apparatchik at the Center of Trump's Russia Crisis

-Sessions spoke shortly after President Donald Trump told reporters he had "total" confidence in his AG amid calls from some lawmakers that he recuse himself or even resign from the Justice Department.
+Sessions announced his recusal shortly after President Donald Trump told reporters he had "total" confidence in his AG amid calls from some lawmakers that he recuse himself or resign from the Justice Department.

-Earlier, Sessions denied meeting with Russian officials during the course of the presidential election to discuss the Trump campaign.
+Earlier Thursday, Sessions had denied meeting with Russian officials during the course of the presidential election to discuss the Trump campaign.

 "I have not met with any Russians at any time to discuss any political campaign," he told NBC News, "and those remarks are unbelievable to me and are false.
 And I don't have anything else to say about that."